renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 > A class may declare that it satisfies more than one interface by using the `&` symbol between each interface name.
   What this symbol does is similar to what `|` does for union types, but results in an intersection type.
 Intersection types and union types are analogous to sets in set theory.
-If you look at a type as a set of properties and methods, then an union of the two types is the sum of all properties and methods of the two types.
+If you look at a type as a set of properties and methods, then a union of the two types is the sum of all properties and methods of the two types.
 The intersection of two types is the set of properties and methods which are common to both types.
 That is why, in the example above, an instance of `SummableList`, which satisfies types `Summable<SummableList>` and `Iterable<Integer>` can be assigned to either type.